Skip to Content

 9. Milkweed (Asclepias)

 Milkweed refers to a group of plants that belong to the genus asclepias.
-There are over 100 different types of milkweed, and they are native to North America.
-Milkweed is generally known for its importance as a host plant for monarch butterflies—but it offers so much more!
+It is generally known for its importance as a host plant for monarch butterflies!
+Milkweed plants vary in size and bloom color depending on the type.
+The flowers are small, highly fragrant, and clustered in umbels.

 In addition to being the only host for monarch butterfly eggs and caterpillars, milkweed flowers produce abundant nectar, making them a solid choice for attracting other types of butterflies, bees, beetles, hover flies, lacewings, and more.

-white milkweed bloom
+monarch on white milkweed flowers

 10. Sunflowers (Helianthus Annuus)